Band-in-a-Box® 2021 for Windows® User's Guide

 Need a simple fake book style chord chart?
 You can display just the chords in the Lead Sheet window or print out a lead sheet with just chord symbols.

 To print a chords-only lead sheet, disable the “Staff lines”option in the Print Options dialog.

 To print more than one track of notation:

 - Open the Lead Sheet window.

-- Click the mouse on the track that you want on the top stave.
+- Select the track that you want to show at the top.

 You will then see a group of tracks, displayed in the order you selected them.

 Press [Print] from the Lead Sheet window to print the art Band-in-a-Box notation.

 To print out a single song you use the [Print] button in the Notation window.
 If you want to print out several songs, use the Print Multiple Songs feature to print them all out at once.